morganwright0/morganwright0/README.md

 <h2 align="left">Hi 👋!
-My name is Morgan and I'm a ServiceNow Technical Consultant from Worcester, UK</h2>
+My name is Morgan and I'm a ServiceNow Technical Consultant from the UK</h2>

 ###